Deadly July 4 parade: Shots, then a frantic rush to escape

 Then came the sound that Shapiro knew did not fit: pop pop pop pop pop.

-Before he knew what was happening, parade-goers from further down the route began running toward the 47-year-old and his family, screaming about someone with a gun.
+Before he knew what was happening, parade-goers from farther down the route began running toward the 47-year-old and his family, screaming about someone with a gun.

 “It was chaos,” Shapiro recalled.
 “People didn’t know right away where the gunfire was coming from, whether the gunman was in front or behind you chasing you.”